-Engagement Level Quality Control (Ref: Para.
+Engagement Level Quality Management (Ref: Para.
 19-20)

-- A24.
-The actions of the engagement partner and appropriate messages to the other members of the engagement team, in taking responsibility for the overall quality on each engagement, emphasise the importance to achieving the quality of the engagement of: - (a) Performing work that complies with professional standards and regulatory and legal requirements; - (b) Complying with the firm's quality control policies and procedures as applicable; and - (c) Issuing the practitioner's report for the engagement in accordance with this ASRS. - A25.
-ASQC1 requires the firm to obtain such information as it considers necessary in the circumstances before accepting an engagement with a new client, when deciding whether to continue an existing engagement, and when considering acceptance of a new engagement with an existing client.
-Information that assists the engagement partner in determining whether acceptance or continuance of client relationships and agreed-upon procedures engagements is appropriate may include information concerning the integrity of the principal owners, key management and those charged with governance.
+A24.
+The actions of the engagement partner and appropriate messages to the other members of the engagement team, in taking overall responsibility for managing and achieving quality on each engagement, emphasise the importance to achieving the quality of the engagement of:

+- (a) Performing work that complies with professional standards and regulatory and legal requirements; - (b) Complying with the firm's policies or procedures as applicable; and - (c) Issuing the practitioner's report for the engagement in accordance with this ASRS. - A25.
+ASQM 1 requires the firm to establish quality objectives dealing with the appropriateness of its judgements about whether to accept or continue a client relationship or engagement based on information obtained about the nature and circumstances of the agreed-upon procedures engagement and the integrity and ethical values of the client (including management, and, when appropriate, those charged with governance) that is sufficient to support such judgements.
 If the engagement partner has cause to doubt management's integrity to a degree that is likely to affect proper performance of the engagement, it may not be appropriate to accept the engagement. - A26.
-ASQC1 sets out the responsibilities of the firm for establishing policies and procedures designed to provide it with reasonable assurance that the firm and its personnel comply with relevant ethical requirements.
-This ASRS sets out the engagement partner's responsibilities with respect to the engagement team's compliance with relevant ethical requirements.
+ASQM 1 sets out the responsibilities of the firm for establishing quality objectives that address the fulfillment of responsibilities in relation to relevant ethical requirements.
+This ASRS sets out the engagement partner's responsibilities with respect to the engagement team's compliance with relevant ethical requirements. - A27.

-A27.
 If the practitioner is unable to meet the requirement in paragraph 20, it may be appropriate for the practitioner to agree with the engaging party to limit the scope of the agreed-upon procedures engagement to procedures for which the practitioner can appropriately take responsibility.
 The engaging party may separately engage an expert to perform the other procedures.